OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

     npm install --msvs_version=2015
     ```

 6. Make sure that your CouchDB server is running.
+Go to [Futon](http://localhost:5984/_utils) in your local server and verify that the page loads correctly.
+To start CouchDB use the `CouchDB` script located in the *bin* folder in your CouchDB installation.
 7. Start the application with the following command:
     ```
     npm start